We have this hope, a sure and steadfast anchor of the soul.Hebrews 6:19

 - Assist with administrative duties

-If you would like to learn more about Anchor Community Respite Ministry at Asbury United Methodist Church, please contact Program Director Gina McIntyre at 205.529.6353 or Congregational Care Director Maggie Dunaway at 205.515.1029.
+A volunteer training is coming up Friday, January 24 at 9:00 a.m.
+To register for training or learn more about Anchor Community Respite Ministry, please contact Program Director Gina McIntyre at 205.529.6353 or Congregational Care Director Maggie Dunaway at 205.515.1029.